YOU CAN TRUST

-PA Center for Hearing and Balance in Springfield, PA has a reliable team of hearing professionals to help you with your specific audiology needs.
+PA Center for Hearing and Balance has a reliable team of hearing professionals to help you with your specific audiology needs.

 Our team of certified audiologists provide premium hearing care for people of all ages with different hearing needs and concerns.

 From hearing loss, ear wax removal, and tinnitus to carrying out hearing tests and providing hearing aids, our audiology services aim to make a real difference and improve your quality of life.

 Hearing Aid Repairs

 Cell Phone Accessories

 Cell Phone Accessories – We offer specialized telephone accessories to use with your custom earmolds for cell phone headrests, Bluetooth compatible devices, handsfree communication, and more.